kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ## Progress

-If all the URL's translated by system the progress will show 100% on the dashboard.
+If all the URL's translated by system then the progress will show 100% on the dashboard.

-## Word count
+## Words

-The word count shows how many words are in the URL.
+This shows word count - how many words are in the URL.

 ![wordcount](./images/a13.png)

-## Translation type
+## Type

-Under the translation type system shows the URL is MT,PT,HT.
+This shows translation type of URLs - MT,PT,HT.

-## Machine transalte
+### Machine translation

 The translation done by machine.

-## Human translation
+### Human translation

 As user want to translate URL him self by using proof read option.

-## Premium translation
+### Premium translation

 ![translator](./images/a14.png)

+## Created On

+Shows the date on which the URL was created.

+## Updated On

+Shows the date on which the URL was updated with some new content.

+## Action

-## Preview
+### Preview

 User can view the translated URL of the particular language.

 ![preview](./images/a15.png)

-## Proof Read/Translate
+### Proof Read/Translate

 Click on proof read tab.